 Not Headlamp Priorities For Me

-Priorities differ by hiker, and just because something is not important to me does not mean it is not important to another hiker, climber or runner.
-Headlamp priorities are often influenced by the sport or activity for which they are used.
-A couple of additional important features that are important to many hikers, bikers, climbers, etc., are listed below.
+Priorities differ by the hiker, and just because something is not necessary to me does not mean it is not essential to another hiker, climber, or runner.
+The sport or activity determines the type of headlamp someone needs.
+A couple of critical features to many hikers, bikers, climbers, etc. are listed below.

 Camping or hiking with a group of people makes a red light setting a priority for many people.
 The red light on your headlamp will help prevent you from blinding your neighbor.
 It also helps you retain your own night vision, including your peripheral vision.